 At a community level, Steph joined other local professionals in engaging with local students as part of a youth mentoring program, helping to form a Young Women in Business Association plus involvement in Young Economic Development Group, Cootamundra Development Corporation, Tidy Towns, Clean Up Australia Day and business enterprise centres.

 Steph was elected to the NSW Parliament to represent the fifth largest seat in the State – Cootamundra – in October 2017 in a by-election that followed the retirement of long-serving MP Katrina Hodgkinson.

 Describing herself as a “fighter”, Steph is passionate, practical, persistent and logical and wishes to use her business acumen to ensure service delivery for the Cootamundra Electorate.

 Her vision for the Cootamundra electorate is not unlike her approach to life – one that protects and preserves but also builds and grows our assets and people.

-In March 2019 Steph was appointment Nationals Whip and Parliamentary Secretary to then Deputy Premier, John Barilaro.
-In June 2021 Steph was appointed Parliamentary Secretary for Regional Health.
+In March 2019 Steph was appointed Nationals Whip and Parliamentary Secretary to the Deputy Premier, and in June 2021 she was appointed Parliamentary Secretary for Regional Health.